nginxinc/nginx-gateway-fabric/docs/proposals/gateway-settings.md

 ## Summary

-This Enhancement Proposal introduces the `GatewaySettings` API, which allows Cluster Operators to define configuration at the GatewayClass level for all Gateways under that Class.
+This Enhancement Proposal introduces the `NginxProxy` API, which allows Cluster Operators to define configuration at the GatewayClass level for all Gateways (proxies) under that Class.
 This configuration is attached via the GatewayClass `parametersRef` field.

 ## Goals

 - Define the Gateway settings.
-- Define an API for the Gateway settings.
+- Define an API for the NginxProxy CRD.

 ## Non-Goals

-- Provide implementation details for implementing the Gateway settings.
+- Provide implementation details for implementing the NginxProxy configuration.

 ## Introduction

 ### Gateway Settings

-Gateway Settings are NGINX directives or configuration attached at the GatewayClass level that should be solely controlled by the Cluster Operator and should not be changed by the Application Developers.
+Gateway settings are NGINX directives or configuration attached at the GatewayClass level that should be solely controlled by the Cluster Operator and should not be changed by the Application Developers.
 All Gateways attached to this GatewayClass will inherit these settings.

 These settings apply to the `main`, `http`, and/or `stream` contexts of the NGINX config.
+The `NginxProxy` CRD will contain these settings.

-To begin, the Gateway Settings config will include the following NGINX directives (focusing on OpenTelemetry tracing):
+To begin, the `NginxProxy` CRD will include the following NGINX directives (focusing on OpenTelemetry tracing):

 - [`otel_exporter`](https://nginx.org/en/docs/ngx_otel_module.html#otel_exporter)
 - [`otel_service_name`](https://nginx.org/en/docs/ngx_otel_module.html#otel_service_name)